Domestic violence death review

-- Ms Pam Swinfield (Deputy member – Community Services, Family and Community Services)
+- Ms Pam Swinfield (Deputy member – Community Services, Department of Communities and Justice)

-- Ms Jennifer Duffus (Deputy member – Housing, Family and Community Services)
+- Ms Jennifer Duffus (Deputy member – Housing, Department of Communities and Justice)

-- Ms Juliet Attenborough (Deputy member - Department of Justice)
+- Ms Juliet Attenborough (Deputy member - Department of Communities and Justice)

-- Ms Candice Nielson (Deputy member - Juvenile Justice, Department of Justice)
+- Ms Carolyn Newbigin (Deputy member - Youth Justice, Department of Communities and Justice)